yari-dog/auto-flashing-shit/README.md

 --t is temp destination uwu (default is temp/)

 --fo is force overwrite, default is off, got fed up with accepting overwrites so made it auto

+for example use:

+python3 /Users/yarimann/Desktop/tes1/autoflicker.py -n 2 -fps 24 -c 4 --fo

+and drag in ur two video files

+it will definitely give u errors if the video clips arent basically the same length but its ok its a feature

+depends on ffmpeg